flammie/omorfi/docs/lexemes/alussa.markdown

 lexeme: alussa
 ---

-###  alussa
+###  alussa₁

-in the beginning, as adposition, genitive complement or possessive, "tarinan alussa"
+in the beginning, as adposition, genitive complement or possessive, “tarinan alussa“
 * UPOS:  ADP
-* Added from:  omorfi
+* Origin:  omorfi
 * AdpType:  POSTPOSITION